Tisch Library Style Guide

 Jargon or Acronyms

 Jargon and acronyms are often vague or unfamiliar to users and can lead to misinterpretation.
-If you feel an acronym or a jargon term must be used, be sure to explain what it means the first time you use it on a page.
+If you feel an acronym or specific jargon must be used, be sure to explain what it means the first time you use it on a page.

 Duplication

-Before you publish something, check that the user need you’re trying to address has not already been covered.
+Before you publish something, check that the user need you’re trying to address has not already been addressed on another page.

 top